markPolia/powernode-git/README.md

 # Spring-SpringMVC-Mybatis regular config

-To decrease the cumbersome config and facilitate the latter use, upload these usually config file.
+To decrease the cumbersome configuration and facilitate latter work, I upload these usually config files.

 Make sure your jdk-version is 17.